Skip to Main Content

 2022 Myaamiaki Conference

-Welcome to our biennial conference where we present to the general public our ongoing activities that support the revitalization of Myaamia language and culture.
+During our biennial conference, we presented to the general public our ongoing activities that support the revitalization of Myaamia language and culture.
 Our conference is a great way to learn about a wide range of research projects that are underway and the educational initiatives we continue to develop.
+The next conference will take place in 2024.
+The date will be announced when finalized.

 • Date: Saturday, April 9, 2022